 Rather than being caught in the constant chaos and crossfire of feuding warlords, there was finally some semblance of order (though, ultimately, that supposed order rapidly devolved into a cruel stranglehold).

-Even with a toadstool currently in the White House our system of government here in the States is still a beautiful, well-oiled machine of checks and balances compared to most of the world (much to the chagrin of some).
+Regardless of all the bipartisan vitriol, our system of government here in the States is still a beautiful, well-oiled machine of checks and balances compared to most of the world (much to the chagrin of some).
 It’s exceedingly difficult for those of us living in America and elsewhere to fully fathom what it must be like to endure in tumultuous war-torn regions like Khabib’s homeland.

 Cities of God